wp-plugins/team-members/readme.txt

 3. Creating members (admin view)

 == Changelog ==
+= 2.0 =
+* SAFE UPDATE: No data loss for those upgrading from version 1.0 or higher
+* New admin interface (new framework)
+* You can now force the plugin's original fonts (user request)
+* Added docs and support forums links
+* Added instructions
+* Much cleaner code

 = 1.3.1 =
 * SAFE UPDATE: No data loss for those upgrading from version 1.0 or higher
 * Added an email icon for member links